MASQ-Project/Node/CONTRIBUTING.md

 roll back later in the development process, but that's up to you.
 Since your individual commits will eventually be squashed together, we at MASQ won't be able to make any real use of your commit comments: those are for you, not us.

+#### Verify Against the Test Plan
+As the issue was moving through the grooming process, the testing crew will have (should have) added a test plan in the comments section that tells them how to proceed with making sure the work you've done satisfies the requirements in the issue.
+(Some issues don't change accessible functionality, and so can't really be tested by the testers, but most issues should be testable.)
+If there isn't a test plan, you may have to write one yourself, hopefully with the help or at least supervision of someone from the testing crew.
+At any rate, once you have a test plan, review it carefully to make sure it is still relevant and comprehensive, regarding the changes you have made, and adjust it appropriately if it isn't.

 #### Merge in `master`
 While you were working on your issue, it's probable that someone else completed an issue of his own and got it merged in ahead of you.
 If that's the case, you'll need to make sure that your code changes work with his before you're ready